quantn251/Template-Expressjs/README.md

     npm install
 # Setting .env:
     change your environments in .env
-    make new file .env.production if you want to deploy and keep your environments
+    make new file .env.production if you want to deploy and keep your private environments
-# usage:
+# Usage:
     npm run dev ( use .env)
     or npm start
 # Structure: